Trying to find things to do with your kids – when you’re on a tight budget – is really tough.

 There is something really special about seeing a live performance and the kids get captivated by it all.

 We’ve been lucky enough to see Les Mis (obvs got cheap theatre tickets) and we’ve taken the kids to see Wicked and The Play That Goes Wrong – they LOVED it!

 When we used to live in Kent, our local theatres charged an arm and a leg for tickets, so it could sometimes work out cheaper to head to London (even with travel, as we can blag some amazingly good priced – or even free – tickets).

 Kids Week free theatre tickets

 This summer, you’re able to get free theatre tickets in London for your children.

 There are also no booking or postage fees to pay, which is usually quite rare when booking theatre tickets.

-You can use the tickets during August, but they go on sale from 10 am on Wednesday 30 June 2021 (add that date and time to your phone alarm!).
+You can use the tickets during August, but they go on sale from 10 am on Tuesday 13 June 2023.

 This means you’ll need to plan in advance to get your savings.
 As this is such an awesome deal, the tickets don’t stay around for long.
 They are obviously subject to availability.